english1234/vstcm/README.md

 ## Testing Battlezone with the 6502 emulator

+THIS CODE ONLY WORKS CURRENTLY WITH THE V2 OF THE PCB.
 Put the following ROM files on a SD card in a directory called roms/Battlezone: 036414a.01, 036413.01, 036412.01, 036411.01, 036410.01, 036409.01, 036422.01, 036421.01 (it's up to you to find them from somewhere...).

 Put the SD card in the slot on the Teensy.